schmic/Loupedeck-HomeAssistant/README.md

 Someone explained it [here](https://community.home-assistant.io/t/how-to-get-long-lived-access-token/162159/5) as well.

 ## Bugs & Issues
-- Dimmers
-  - currently every light is also registered as a dimmer
-  - you must only configure entities as Dimmer if they have a `brightness` attribute
 - Climate Control, current state is WIP
   - visually different to others, no icons, no colors
   - only shows the current state reported from HA